freesoul84/roomy/README.md

 # roomy
-Room clasification using pytorch and flask
+Room clasification using pytorch and flask (it is capable of classifying rooms but can be extened to detect object in each room)

 * before running any file first download weights : https://drive.google.com/open?id=1-2NykomtvREWVWrhJAaj0XMh4lArytAK